Published in 2017 in Health Economics, Volume 26, Issue S3.

 ABSTRACT: Motivated by the wide applications of distortion function and copulas in insurance and finance, this paper generalizes the notion of deterministic distortion function to a stochastic distortion function, i.e., a random process, and employs the defined stochastic distortion function to construct a so-called stochastic distorted copula.
 One method for constructing… more »

 ABSTRACT: We study how inertia and personal experiences affect individual risk taking.
 Our research design relies on active portfolio decisions relating to inheritances to separate the effect of personal experiences from inertia, which otherwise would be observationally equivalent.
-Experience derives from investments in banks that defaulted following the financial crisis.
-We… more »
+Experience derives from investments in banks that… more »

 Published in 2017 in Management Science, Volume 63, Number 1.